Review – Guitar Hero 3

 You know the feeling of excitement you got as a child trying to sleep on Christmas Eve?
 That’s the feeling I got waiting for Guitar Hero 2.
 I’d be lying if I said I wasn’t anticipating this game as much as the new Zelda.
 I don’t think I’m alone, either.
 With Guitar Hero 1 selling a million copies since its release, there are plenty of wannabe rockers out there who are ready to rip it up all over again.
 Now the wait is over.
 No longer do we have to settle for Youtube videos of schmucks who got access to the ten song industry demo laying it down for us.
 Guitar Hero 2 is here.
 Are you ready?

 You damn well better be, because this sequel waits for no one.
-The word of the day here is “challenge,” as Guitar Hero 2 challenges both its players and the competition. → Read the rest
+The word of the day here is “challenge,” as Guitar Hero 2 challenges both its players and the competition.
+For as much as this is a routine sequel, it’s also put together quite unlike any other game in the music/rhythm genre. → [send private information]

 Review – Civilization IV: Warlords